u4507075/icd_10/README.md

 **DO NOT** use TXN to join across groups.
 The file "icd10.csv" (9.5M) is a for mapping ICD-10 code (using in the datasets) to ICD-10 description.

 #### Registration data

-The registration data is the demographic information of patients who visited (mostly outer patient department (OPD) cases) at Maharaj Nakhon Chiang Mai hospital.
+The registration data is the demographic information of patients who visited at the outer patient department (OPD) at Maharaj Nakhon Chiang Mai hospital.

 | Features | Types | Description |
 | :--- | :--- | :--- |